Octahedral tilt-driven phase transitions in BaZrS$_3$ chalcogenide perovskite: Abstract

 \section{Abstract}

 Chalcogenide perovskites are lead-free materials for potential photovoltaic or thermoelectric applications. \ce{BaZrS3} is the most studied member of this family due to its superior thermal and chemical stability, desirable optoelectronic properties, and low thermal conductivity.
-Phase transitions of the \ce{BaZrS3} perovskite are under-explored in literature as most experimental characterization is performed at ambient conditions where the orthorhombic \hmn{Pnma} phase is reported to be stable.
-In this work, we study the dynamics of \ce{BaZrS3} across a range of temperatures and pressures using an accurate machine-learned interatomic potential trained with data from hybrid density functional theory calculations.
+Phase transitions of \ce{BaZrS3} remain underexplored in the literature, as most experimental characterizations of this material have been performed at ambient conditions where the orthorhombic \hmn{Pnma} phase is reported to be stable.
+In this work, we study the dynamics of \ce{BaZrS3} across a range of temperatures and pressures using an accurate machine-learning interatomic potential trained with data from hybrid density functional theory calculations.
 At \qty{0}{\pascal}, we find a first-order phase transition from the orthorhombic to tetragonal \hmn{I4/mcm} phase at \qty{610}{\kelvin}, and a second-order transition from the tetragonal to the cubic \hmn{Pm-3m} phase at \qty{880}{\kelvin}.
 The tetragonal phase is stable over a larger temperature range at higher pressures.
-To confirm the validity of our model we report the static structure factor as a function of temperature and compare our results with published experimental data.
+To confirm the validity of our model we compare our results with a range of published experimental data and report a prediction for the X-ray diffraction pattern as a function of temperature.